 It’s not often that you can trace a dynasty back to its starting point, especially in baseball.
-It’s usually some sort of roster move, a group of young players getting called up, a big free agent acquisition, something in that vein.
-Something that slides by the casual fan, and can be traced back to a mundane transactions page somewhere in the depth of Fangraphs or Baseball Almanac.
-Rarely, if ever, can the big bang of an empire be witnessed on the field of play, until the Atlanta Braves hosted the San Francisco Giants on October 10th, 2010.
+It’s usually some sort of roster move: a group of young players getting called up, a big free agent acquisition, something in that vein.
+A moment that slides by the casual fan and can be traced back to a mundane transactions page somewhere in the depths of Fangraphs or Baseball Almanac.
+Rarely, if ever, can the big bang of an empire be witnessed on the field of play.
+But that’s exactly what happened when the Atlanta Braves hosted the San Francisco Giants on October 10th, 2010.

-It was the third game of the National League Division Series, a best of five contest.
-The teams had split the first two games, so Game 3 was played in Atlanta and would determine who would take control of the series.
-When the 9th inning of the game began, Atlanta was up 2–1.
-It’s an old baseball-ism, “if you’re struggling, the ball will find you.”
+It was the third game of the National League Division Series, a best-of-five contest.
+The teams had split the first two games, so game three was played in Atlanta and would determine who would take control of the series.
+When the ninth inning of the game began, Atlanta was up 2–1.
+An old baseball-ism goes: “If you’re struggling, the ball will find you.”
 This was especially true for Braves second baseman Brooks Conrad, who had already committed two errors in the game.
-Craig Kimbrel had gotten the first two outs, but also given up the tying run. and Peter Moylan came on to face rookie Catcher Buster Posey, who hit a hard ground ball up the middle.
+Craig Kimbrel had gotten the first two outs but had also given up the tying run.
+And Peter Moylan came in to face rookie catcher Buster Posey, who hit a hard ground ball up the middle.
 Conrad had a read on the ball quickly, and moved into position.
 Glove the ball, routine throw, take it to extras.
 Instead…

 It’s a nice story, right?
 Well, it’s only beginning…